Ranulf Flambard: Work under Rufus

 Ranulf administered for the king a large proportion of the vacant ecclesiastical offices.
 He personally managed sixteen abbeys or bishoprics.
 Eventually he obtained the wealthy see of Durham for himself in May 1099, being consecrated on 5 June 1099.
 He had been the custodian of the see since the death of the previous bishop in early 1096.
 At his consecration, he managed to avoid giving a profession of obedience to Thomas the Archbishop of York, just as his predecessor had done.
 William of Malmesbury, a medieval chronicler, accused Ranulf of paying 1,000 pounds for the bishopric.
-He was given ecclesiastical jurisdiction over Carlisle and Cumbria, because his predecessors had done so as bishops of Lindisfarne, but he only exercised this for a short time, as after the accession of Henry I jurisdiction over these areas was transferred to the diocese of York.
+He was given ecclesiastical jurisdiction over Carlisle and Cumbria because his predecessors had done so as bishops of Lindisfarne, but he only exercised this for a short time, as after the accession of Henry I jurisdiction over these areas was transferred to the diocese of York.

 It has been suggested that Ranulf may have been the first Justiciar of all England (or chief justiciar), although he never held the title and it is not clear if his power was as extensive as Roger of Salisbury in the following reign.
 He ran the government of England while Rufus was fighting in Normandy, not only raising money, but issuing writs and judging court cases.
-William of Malmesbury in describing Ranulf's financial efforts said that he "skinned the rich, ground the down the poor, and swept other men's inheritances into his net."
-Another medieval chronicler, Orderic Vitalis, said that Ranulf planned to revise the survey of England, almost certainly Domesday Book, and that he planned to use that revised survey to confiscate all excess holdings over a certain amount.
+William of Malmesbury, in describing Ranulf's financial efforts, said that he "skinned the rich, ground the down the poor, and swept other men's inheritances into his net."
+Orderic said that Ranulf planned to revise the survey of England, almost certainly Domesday Book, and that he planned to use that revised survey to confiscate all excess holdings over a certain amount.
 If this was really planned, it was never carried out.

 Ranulf often worked in concert with Haimo the dapifer, or seneschal, and Urse d'Abetot in carrying out royal judgements.
 On one occasion, they, along with Robert Bloet the Bishop of Lincoln, reassessed the lands of Thorney Abbey for taxes.
 On another occasion, they were ordered along with Ralph de Luffa Bishop of Chichester to see that the abbey of Fecamp received custody of a church at Steyning.
 Others who often worked with Ranulf were Robert FitzHaimo, Roger Bigod, and Eudo the dapifer.
 These men are sometimes considered by historians to be the first Barons of the Exchequer.
 There are also signs during Ranulf's administration of resident justices in the counties who held courts for the king.
 Itinerant justices were probably also used to hear pleas that were reserved to the crown.